Welcome to the world...

 "Shit, grab any weapons you can find and get the hostages to the cars."
 Orion then yelled in the darkness.
 "We're not making our last stand here."

 "So is the big man now resorting to running like the rats they really are."
-The vice president of Green Circle - Adalais Favre yelled while being pulled to another duel car that was being started.
+The vice president of Green Circle - Adalais Favre yelled while being pulled to another duel car that was being started up.
 "How about you just give up and then ask for a pardon in exchange for telling your next activities."

 "Shut up, Grandma."
 The thug pulling the older brunette said while blindly slapping her in the face, letting go of her left arm temporarily.